dpath-maintainers/dpath-python/README.md

     >>> help(dpath.util.merge)
     Help on function merge in module dpath.util:

-    merge(dst, src)
+    merge(dst, src, filter=None, flags=4, _path='')
         Merge source into destination.
 Like dict.update() but performs deep merging.

+        flags is an OR'ed combination of MERGE_ADDITIVE, MERGE_REPLACE, or MERGE_TYPESAFE.
+            * MERGE_ADDITIVE : List objects are combined onto one long list (NOT a set).
+This is the default flag.
+            * MERGE_REPLACE : Instead of combining list objects, when
+              2 list objects are at an equal depth of merge, replace the destination with the source.
+            * MERGE_TYPESAFE : When 2 keys at equal levels are of different
+              types, raise a TypeError exception.
+By default, the source replaces the destination in this situation.

     >>> y = {'a': {'b': { 'e': {'f': {'h': [None, 0, 1, None, 13, 14]}}}, 'c': 'RoffleWaffles'}}
     >>> print json.dumps(y, indent=4, sort_keys=True)